OGRECave/ogre/BuildingOgre.md

 be able to pick up all the dependencies if they are installed in standard locations.
-If you followed the advice of step 4 and put all dependencies in a common directory, then you can specify that directory in the variable OGRE_DEPENDENCIES_DIR.
+If you followed the advice of step 4 and put all dependencies in a common directory, then you can specify that directory in the variable `OGRE_DEPENDENCIES_DIR`.
 Otherwise, you can specify the directory for each dependency individually.
 Click on 'Add entry' to add a new CMake variable, then select 'PATH' as the type.
 The name of the variable is XXX_HOME, where XXX is to be replaced by the dependency package, e. g.